 The pilot program determined in part what the wider applicability of this training could be.
 "California is a prime example," says Gabriel, "but housing affordability is becoming a problem nationwide."

-Longtime board member Howard Levine, whose commitment to housing and social responsibility dates back to his early business success, told participants on the first day of training, "We have a critical problem in L.A.
+Longtime Ziman board member and UCLA Anderson Inspirational 100 alumnus Howard Levine ('67), whose commitment to housing and social responsibility dates back to his early business success, told participants on the first day of training, "We have a critical problem in L.A.
 Some 53,000 people in this region don't have a place to sleep.
 This is a great opportunity for you to support a new agenda for affordable housing and the homeless."

 Benefactors Irene and Howard Levine champion public dialogue and education around the crises of homelessness and housing affordability